jamesteogh/Project-2/README.md

 ## Manage Your Booking

 * Check the tour you have booked in "Manage Booking" page in your user settings.
 You'll be automatically redirected to this page after you have completed the booking.
+(Under construction)

 ## Update Your Profile
 * You can update your own username, profile photo, email and password.